-Homemade Corn Dogs are a really special treat, perfect for a fun dinner, snack, or even a party.
+Homemade Corn Dogs are a really special treat, perfect for a fun lunch, dinner, snack, or even a party.
 You’ll be surprised how easy it is to make this corn dog recipe anytime you want!

 Here’s what you’ll need to make Homemade Corn Dogs (the exact measurements and full recipe instructions are below in the easy to print recipe card):

 - Yellow cornmeal – you’ll find this ingredient in the baking aisle right by the flour.

 - Flour, baking powder and baking soda – this will be the base of the batter along with the cornmeal.

 - Granulated sugar and honey – this will add sweetness to the batter.

 - Egg – you’ll use one large egg.

 - Buttermilk – if you don’t have buttermilk on hand it is fine to use regular milk.